A Scandinavian home

 The temple in Åstorpsvägen was financed by members and is a Sri Lankan Buddhist temple, unlike the Bjuv, which is Vietnamese.
 Bhikkhu Assati explains the difference:

-"Buddhism, which originated in Nepal and India, has two branches -- ours called Theravada [Teaching of the Buddha's Elder enlightened disciples] and the Bjuv called Mahayana [Great Vehicle].
+"Buddhism, which originated in Nepal and India, has two branches -- ours called Theravada ["Teaching of the Buddha's elder enlightened disciples"] and the Bjuv called Mahayana ["Great Vehicle"].
 Theravada is more conservative than the Mahayana.
-It is much like the difference between Catholicism and Protestantism."
+It is much like the difference between Catholicism [which is like universalist Mahayana] and [back to basics] Protestantism."

 - [A more apt comparison might be Sufism to Islam or Judaism to Christianity because both are related but one is a popularization and is ten times larger.]